Istanbul Food Guide

 5. Çırağan Palace

-If you wanted to feel like one of the many Ottoman Sultans, you don’t need to travel back in time to the Ottoman period. Çırağan Palace is located near some of the palaces on this list, and its construction started in the 19th Century.
+If you wanted to feel like one of the many Ottoman Sultans, you don’t need to travel back in time to the Ottoman period. Çırağan Palace is located near some of the palaces on this list, and its construction started in the 19th century.
 It was built in the era when each sultan wanted his own place instead of living in their parent’s home, which is understandable today.
 Sultan Abdulaziz built this palace and then died a few years after.
 What he couldn’t enjoy, however, you can.

 We say you don’t need a time-traveling machine because Çırağan Palace may be the only one of the beautiful palaces in Istanbul in which you can stay.
 The Sultan’s Suite is ranked at number 14 on CNN’s ‘World’s 15 most expensive hotel suites’, making this the most luxurious accommodation in Istanbul.
-The Place is operated by Kempinski Hotels.
+The palace is operated by Kempinski Hotels.

 Çırağan Palace interior